 There's a lot to see here!
 Take your time and look around!
-Please reach us in the contacts tab, at cantonbridges@gmail.com, or by phone 330-858-4329 if you cannot find the answer to your question and we would be happy to help!
+After you do, if you still haven't found the answer to your question, please contact us at cantonbridges@gmail.com and we will be happy to help!

 Click on the link below to create an account during open registration.